emmanueljs1/dotfiles/README.md

 <h2>Notes:</h2>

-- For syntastic to work with nerdtree-git-plugin add `nested` right before `call` in the `nerdtreegitplugin` augroup definition in ~/.vim/nerdtree-git-plugin/nerdtree_plugin/git_status.vim (only after running `./install.sh`)
 - If you have merlin installed (`opam install merlin`), running `opam user-setup install` should configure Vim to use merlin
-- YouCompleteMe provides autocompletion for other things, you can re-install it with more options if you want (instructions [here](https://valloric.github.io/YouCompleteMe/))
-    - If you want YouCompleteMe to provide autocompletion for different languages (rust, ocaml, etc.), you'll probably want to export these paths in your bashrc/zshrc/bash_profile

 <h2>Dependencies:</h2>